Best eSIM for Privacy 2026: Anonymous, Account-Free Options Compared

 How is PikaSim more private than Airalo or Holafly?

-Can I use a fake email with PikaSim?
+Do I need an email with PikaSim?

 What about law enforcement requests?